mongodb-js/compass/docs/ampersand.md

-# scout-ui

-The frontend for scout.

 ## Some Tips and Tricks using Ampersand.js

 ### Subviews vs. renderCollection() vs. renderSubview()